ruberVulpes/A-Discord-Bot/README.md

 # A Discord Bot ![Powered By Giphy](readme/PoweredBy_200_Horizontal_Light-Backgrounds_With_Logo.gif)
-A Discord Bot is a Discord Bot that helps properly react to when a member of a server properly informs the other members of the server that it is time to play [Overwatch](https://playoverwatch.com/en-us/).
+A Discord Bot is a Discord bot that uses Linear Regression Machine Learning model to help properly react to when a member of a discord server properly informs the other members of the server that it is time to play [Overwatch](https://playoverwatch.com/en-us/).

+If the message has an easily regexable or searchable text fragment it's checked first using regex, `str.__contains__`, or equality before falling back to the ML Model to help boost accuracy.
+Any message the ML Model is the sole source of flagging will be reacted to with the 🤖 emoji.

 ![Example of the Bot](readme/header-example.gif)